pjeby/quick-explorer/README.md

 * Alt + Enter opens a context menu for the selected file or folder
 * F2 initiates a rename of the current file or folder, Shift+F2 begins a move
 * Tab toggles "quick preview" mode: when active, hovering or arrowing to an item will automatically display a hover preview for it, positioned so that it's always *outside* the menu (unless you're so deep in subfolders you've reached the edge of your screen).
 This makes it really easy to browse the contents of a folder just by arrowing down through it.
+* If a page preview is active for the current file or folder, PageUp and PageDown scroll it up and down, with Ctrl-or-Cmd + Home or End jump to the beginning or end of the note.
+Scrolling past the end or before the beginning (or using any of these keys without an active preview) advances the selection to the next or previous file/folder in the list.

 And speaking of previews, Quick Explorer's previews support **folder notes**!
 When hover-previewing a folder (or after arrowing to it in quick preview mode), it's checked for a note whose name is the same as the folder, and then that note is shown without you needing to open the folder first.
 It's a huge time saver if you have a lot of folder notes.
 (Check out the Note Folder Autorename plugin if you'd like to automatically rename or move folders when the note is renamed, too.)